Chester Freshers' Event

 - check out our tips for a successful event

-- make good use of the resources available
+- make use the available resources

 - contact the appropriate team with any questions